DanWahlin/Observable-Store/README.md

     constructor(private customersService: CustomersService) { }

     ngOnInit() {
-        // Use Observable<Customer> if desired for customers property if using async pipe
+        // If using async pipe (recommend renaming customers to customers$)
-        // Recommend that property is renamed to customers$ in this scenario though
-        // this.customers = this.customersService.storeStateChanged;
+        // this.customers$ = this.customersService.stateChanged;

         // Can subscribe to stateChanged observable of the store this.storeSub = this.customersService.stateChanged.subscribe(state => {